 - Short concentration

-A number of serious chronic diseases have been directly associated with snoring and sleep apnoea, including stroke, high blood pressure (hypertension), heart attack (myocardial infarction), hardening of the arteries (arteriosclerosis), irregular heart beat/ pulse (cardiac arrhythmias) and diabetes.
+A number of serious chronic diseases have been directly associated with snoring and sleep apnoea, including stroke, high blood pressure (hypertension), heart attack (myocardial infarction), hardening of the arteries (arteriosclerosis), irregular heartbeat/ pulse (cardiac arrhythmias) and diabetes.

 At Green Apple Dentistry we work closely with medical specialists to create Mandibular Advancement Splints which are used to treat both snoring and sleep apnoea.
-These are a dental appliances fitted inside the mouth to prevent the airways from collapsing during sleep.
+These are a dental appliance fitted inside the mouth to prevent the airways from collapsing during sleep.

-If you are suffering from snoring or sleep apnoea and would like to discuss treatment options then please contact our experienced team at Green Apple Dentistry to arrange a consultation.
+If you are suffering from snoring or sleep apnoea and would like to discuss treatment options, then please contact our experienced team at Green Apple Dentistry to arrange a consultation.